robertsamples/voron-sourcing-guide/README.md

   become `size`.
 Ranges the sheet mangled into dates (`2022-02-04` for `2-4`) are restored.
 - `choice_group` marks rows the guide joined with an `OR` separator.
+- Extrusions key on their Misumi part number, so `HFSB5-2020-340` and `Misumi 2020 x 340mm - HFSB5-2020-340` are one item.
+Machining suffixes (`-AH45-BH375`, `-TPW`, `-LTP`) stay part of the key, because a drilled length is its own line item with its own quantity, but the undrilled product they all come from is recorded in `base_product` with the codes in `machining`.
+33 extrusion items, 20 base products, 6 of which have more than one machining variant.
 - Everything keeps sheet/row/column, so any merge can be checked or reverted.

 ## Name merging